 Cancer of muscle cells is called rhabdomyosarcoma or leiomyosarcoma.

 Leukaemia is a condition in which the bone marrow makes too many white blood cells.
 The blood cells are not fully formed and so they don't work properly.
 The abnormal cells build up in the blood.

 Leukaemias are uncommon and make up only 3 out of 100 of all cancer cases (3%).
 But they are the most common type of cancer in children.

 Lymphomas and myeloma are cancers of the lymphatic system.
 The lymphatic system is a system of tubes and glands in the body that filters body fluid and fights infection.

 You can read more about the lymphatic system and how cancer may affect it.

 Lymphomas start from cells in the lymphatic system.
 Because the lymphatic system runs all through the body, lymphoma can start just about anywhere.

 Some of the lymphatic system white blood cells (lymphocytes) start to divide abnormally and don't die as they usually do.
 These cells start to divide before they become fully grown (mature) so they can't fight infection.

 The abnormal lymphocytes start to collect in the lymph nodes or other places such as the bone marrow or spleen.
 They can then grow into tumours.

-Lymphomas make up about 5 out of 100 of all cancer cases in the UK (5%).
+Lymphomas make up about 5 out of every 100 cancer cases (5%) in the UK.